top of page

 • Parts of the core gameplay (cats!)

-• Supporting other departments with implementation and optimisation.
+• Supporting other departments with implementation and optimisation

-• Designing/Prototyping gameplay (systems).
+• Designing/Prototyping gameplay (systems)

-• Supporting other designers with Unreal/Blueprint logic.
+• Supporting other designers with Unreal/Blueprint logic

 • Writing and implementing VO lines, and (placeholder) SFX/VFX

-• Ensuring designer blueprint logic was performant and didn't cause any performance issues.
+• Ensuring designer blueprint logic is performant

 Charity is also a focus for the project.
 So far a total of $350k was donated to cat rescue efforts.